-This measure is reported annually.
-Districts will continue to identify one project in each of the three categories to be surveyed, although it is recognized that it might not be possible for every district to have three projects that meet the criteria each year.
+This measure will be reported annually.
+Districts will continue to identify one project in each of the three categories to be surveyed, although it is recognized that in the future it might not be possible for every district to have three projects that meet the criteria each year.
+The 2007 survey is being conducted this fall.

 Project-specific questions were asked of MoDOT customers and each showed a high level of satisfaction with important goals such as safety, convenience, less congestion, handles traffic efficiently, easy to navigate, easy to understand, and well marked.
+The lowest percent on the favorable side of any question was less congestion, and yet about 70 percent either agreed or strongly agreed that the road now has less congestion.